 Additional Information

-Social workers must renew their license every two years, with 30 continuing education hours necessary for LSW and LCSW.
-LBSWs need three continuing education credits to renew.
-For more on renewal, see the Pennsylvania 2023 Renewal Guide.
-You’ll also find answers to common licensing questions here.
+Social workers must renew their license every two years, with 30 continuing education hours necessary each renewal period.
+You’ll find answers to common licensing questions here.

 Rhode Island Social Work License Requirements

 To apply for a social work license in Rhode Island, an applicant needs a master’s degree from a CSWE-accredited program.
 You must also pass the ASWB exam and have two letters of reference.
-For clinical practice, applicants also need 3,000 hours of supervised work experience.
+LICSW applicants also need 3,000 hours of supervised work experience for eligibility

 Rhode Island Governing Board